How Krystexxa Works bannerHow Krystexxa Works banner

 Uric acid buildup can happen almost anywhere in the body

-Illustration representing complications of gout in heart, feet, and other parts of the body Illustration representing complications of gout in heart, feet, and other parts of the body Illustration representing complications of gout in heart, feet, and other parts of the body
+Illustration representing complications of gout in feet, spine, and other parts of the body Illustration representing complications of gout in feet, spine, and other parts of the body Illustration representing complications of gout in feet, spine, and other parts of the body

-• Uncontrolled gout can impact more than joints
+• Uncontrolled gout can impact more than the joints.

 • Buildup of uric acid crystal caused by gout can deposit in places that you can't see